Disadvantaged Business Enterprise (DBE)

 What is a DBE?

-In order to qualify to participate as a DISADVANTAGED BUSINESS ENTERPRISE, a firm must meet these qualifications:
+In order to qualify to participate as a DBE/ACDBE, a firm must meet these qualifications:

 - It must be 51% owned and controlled by individuals who are socially and economically disadvantaged.